Home/ Blog/ Synthesis Essay

 Synthesis Essay Rubric: What Professors Grade

-Most synthesis essay rubrics assess three areas.
+Most synthesis essay rubrics assess three areas: thesis and argument, evidence and synthesis, and organization and mechanics.
 Understanding how each is weighted helps you spend your revision time correctly.

 The evidence and synthesis category is where most marks are won or lost.
 Students who score low typically have strong opinions and good sources.
 They lose marks because they summarise rather than synthesize and cite rather than analyze.